 Here are five steps to a Positive Reframe:

-Take a deep breath, preferably in through your nose (3-4 seconds) and out of your mouth (5-8 seconds), repeat 3 times as needed.
+Put your hand on your heart and breathe deeply.
+Notice the breath enter your nose and fill up your body as far as your breath can reach, then breathe slowly out through your mouth as long as you comfortably can.
+Notice the pressure of your hand on your heart and the rise and fall of your chest as you breathe.
+There is no wrong or right here.
+Your brain and body are working to protect you, so it is normal to still have thoughts or urges to distract you.
+Keep focusing on your breath.
+Repeat at least three times as needed.
 Breathing is like pressing the reset for your central nervous system getting oxygen to all your cells, calming you down, connecting to your heart and body whilst empowering your wise mind.
 Your breath is also the only automatic nervous system function that you can control.
 Click here to see a breathing exercise video I made.

 2. Give yourself permission